ecrousseau/aws-secret-injector/README.md

 ### Deploying the admission controller

 You can use the [helm charts](https://github.com/ecrousseau/aws-secret-injector/tree/master/manifests/helm) supplied in this repo to install the admission controller.
-Warning: these charts are not well tested.
+Alternatively, you can use the templates within the helm chart as a guide to creating your own manifests.

 ## Usage